 3. Coverage Period

 3.1.
 Your Hardware Coverage starts from the date You purchase Your Policy.
-This means that if You purchase AppleCare+ up to 30 days after You purchase Your Covered Equipment, You will only receive Hardware Coverage from that date.
-Your Technical Support coverage starts on expiry of Your 90 days complimentary technical support cover provided by Apple, which starts on the date You purchase Your Covered Equipment.
+This means that if You purchase AppleCare+ up to 60 days after You purchase Your Covered Equipment, You will only receive Hardware Coverage from that date.
+Your Technical Support coverage starts on expiry of Your complimentary technical support cover provided by the manufacturer, which starts on the date You purchase Your Covered Equipment.
 Both types of cover end 24 months from the date You purchased Your Covered Equipment.

 3.2.
-Your coverage may end earlier if You have exercised Your right to cancel under clause 10.
-If You are no longer eligible to make a claim for Accidental Damage, Your hardware coverage for Battery Depletion and Technical Support, will continue until the expiry of 24 months from the date of purchase of Your Covered Equipment.
+Your coverage may end earlier if You have exercised Your right to cancel under clause 10 or if it is cancelled by AIG in accordance with the terms of this Policy.
+If You are no longer eligible to make a claim for Accidental Damage, Your hardware coverage for Battery Depletion and Technical Support will continue until the expiry of 24 months from the date of purchase of Your Covered Equipment.

 3.3.
 This Policy does not cover You for damage to the Covered Equipment from an Insured Event which occurred before this Policy was purchased.